-- c.
+- b.
+The peer review report rating prior to the peer review's acceptance - c.
 Whether there are indications that the firm, reviewing firm, team captain, or review captain are cooperating (or not cooperating) with the AICPA or AE - d.
 An indication of the quality or completeness of peer review working papers received by the AE - e.
 Reasons why peer review working papers, implementation plans, or corrective actions are late - f.
 Whether a firm is close to submitting documents or completing implementation plans or corrective actions - g.
 Reasons for or the likely outcome if the firm is going through fair procedures to determine whether it is cooperating with the AICPA or the AE